ISUgenomics/geospatialworkbook/SpatialModeling/GRWG23_SpatialInterpolation_python.md

 This dataset has three covariates supplied with the grid and the observations:
 * dist: the distance to the river
 * ffreq: a category describing the flooding frequency
-* soil: a cateogory of soil type
+* soil: a category of soil type

 We can extend this spatial interpolation task into a more general spatial prediction task by including these co-located observations and gridded covariates.
 Let's visualize the flooding frequency: